How is the Work of Developers Measured? An Industrial and Academic Exploratory View

 J. Feiner and K. Andrews, “RepoVis: Visual Overviews and Full-Text Search in Software Repositories,” in Working Conference on Software Visualization, 2018, pp. 1–11.

-N. Bin Ali and K. Petersen, “Evaluating strategies for study selection in systematic literature studies,” in Procee-dings of the 8th ACM/IEEE International Symposium on Em-pirical Software Engineering and Measurement, 2014, p.
+N. Bin Ali and K. Petersen, “Evaluating Strategies for Study Selection in Systematic literature studies,” In: ACM/IEEE International Symposium on Empirical Software Engineering and Measurement, 2014, p.
 45.

 P. R. de Bassi, G. M. P. Wanderley, P. H. Banali, and E. C. Paraiso, “Measuring Developers’ Contribution in Source Code using Quality Metrics,” in IEEE International Conference on Computer Supported Cooperative Work in Design, 2018, pp. 39–44.

 PMI, Guide to the Project Management Body of Knowledge (PMBOK® Guide), 6th ed., 2017.

 R. Latorre and S. Javier, “Measuring social networks when forming information system project teams”, Journal of Systems and Software 134, 2017, pp. 304-323.